 This can be enhanced to include a map, alternate business names; so Fifteen could appear for other user queries, multi-business locations and more.
 Schema structured data can be as flexible as you need it to be

 What is a clean URL structure?

-Clean URLs have many different names, including semantic URLs, RESTful URLs, user-friendly URLs or search engine-friendly URLs, but there functions are all the same.
+Clean URLs have many different names, including semantic URLs, RESTful URLs, user-friendly URLs or search engine-friendly URLs, but their functions are all the same.

-They take a more descriptive, easy to remember form which are free from parameters or query string and file extensions, unlike a dirty URL.
+They take a more descriptive, easy to remember form which is free from parameters or query string and file extensions, unlike a dirty URL.

 This does not include user-friendly files like PDFs, Word docs, Excel files, but more of the content files used to build the webpage.

 The “slug” is the readable part of the URL.
 The “slug” is the part of the URL after the website’s domain.